mikialex/artgl/README.md

 const engine = new ARTEngine(canvas);
 const graph = new RenderGraph(this.engine);

-// this is not a real example, just demo how it looks graph.setGraph({
+// this may not a real example, just demo how it looks graph.setGraph({
   renderTargets: [
     {